Posted on August 04, 2017 by

 Practice sustainable living.

 When you practice sustainable living, you aim at lessening your consumption and use of the natural resources.
 People adapt a lifestyle that reduces their carbon footprint through the foods they eat, transportation and energy consumption.
+Visit websites such as the the world’s first climate action platform – TRBE, to find out different ways to live sustainably and save our wonderful and life-giving rainforests!

 There are thousands of ways to live a sustainable life, such as having your own green garden at home, eating organic foods, using natural cleaners, reducing trips somewhere, walk, bike or car pool, and playing rather than depending on the use of gadgets.

-Take a simpler look at ways you can reduce your carbon footprint:
+Take a look at simpler ways you can reduce your carbon footprint:

-Walk, bike or car pool more often.
+Walk, cycle or car pool more often.

 Walking, biking and car pooling are ways you can lessen your carbon footprint and save on energy and money.
 You also improve your health since walking and biking are great ways to exercise at no cost.